NorwoodAndBrixtonFoodbank/nbf-website/README.md

 * Run website locally (`npm run dev`) and try to log in with the Test User (see Keeper) to verify it all works!
   * Note that the login page can be slightly flaky, but if it doesn't immediately error then it should be signed in!
     Pressing any of the navigation bar buttons will not then redirect you to the login page.
+* Follow the [Update and connect to the local database](#update-and-connect-to-the-local-database) and [Apply migrations to local database](#apply-migrations-to-local-database) steps to set up the local database
+* Use the output of `supabase start` to replace the details in `.env.local` so that our website can connect to the local database.

 * The best place to start is `src/app`, where the website is based!
 Look at the folder structure for an idea of what the website navigation will be.